 Hybrid cars are generally more environmentally friendly than their non-hybrid counterparts.
 The hybrid system is a smart way to reduce emissions without sacrificing performance or fuel economy.

 The system operates as follows: With the help of the engine, the car can drive both on the engine’s fuel and the electric motor’s fuel.
 When the vehicle does not need to travel any significant distance, the engine shuts off, and the car drives on the batteries.

 When the batteries become too weak to power the vehicle, the engine automatically starts, and the two power sources work in tandem to get the car moving again.

 Many states and cities have tax incentives or even cash incentives to encourage the purchase of hybrid cars.
 These may include:

 - Federal Tax Credit: The Federal government offers up to $7,500 tax credit for purchasing hybrid vehicles.
-The only requirements to qualify are that the car must be used primarily for commuting and that it must be “light-duty” (used mostly for getting around town).
+To qualify, the car must be used primarily for commuting and “light-duty” use (used mostly for getting around town).
 Keep in mind that the tax credit can depend on the car’s battery capacity.

-- State Incentives: Many states offer tax incentives to encourage the purchase of hybrid and alternative-fuel vehicles.
+- State Incentives: Many states offer tax incentives like reduced vehicle registration feeto encourage the purchase of hybrid and alternative-fuel vehicles.

 3. Save Money on Gas